BabaOlude/Robo-Project-Three/README.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!

-### Exercise 1, 2 and 3 pipeline implemented
-#### 1. Complete Exercise 1 steps.
-Pipeline for filtering and RANSAC plane fitting implemented.

-#### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-#### 2. Complete Exercise 3 Steps.
-Features extracted and SVM trained.
-Object recognition implemented.
-Here is an example of how to include an image in your writeup.

 ![demo-1](https://user-images.githubusercontent.com/20687560/28748231-46b5b912-7467-11e7-8778-3095172b7b19.png)